James Ha: Early life

-Ha was born in Middlesbrough, England in 1992 into a family of English and Hongkongese heritage.
-Ha moved to Hong Kong where his Hongkongese father resided and grew up on Hong Kong Island at an early age.
+Ha was born in Middlesbrough, England in 1992 to a family of English and Hong Kong heritage.
+Ha moved to Hong Kong where his father resided and grew up on Hong Kong Island at an early age.

 Ha reportedly had always taken an interest in football, ever since a young age.
 He attended The Salvation Army Ann Wyllie Memorial School for primary education.
 And for high school education he attended St. Joseph's College for two years, but later transferred to St. Joan of Arc, but not for long.
 As Ha decided it was best to start year 12 at South Island School in 2009, in which he represented the school team as an attacking midfielder.
 During these years he was also selected by Hong Kong Schools Sports Federation football team for the 36th Asian Schools Football Championship.

 Club career

 Early career

-James Ha had started playing for reserves matches of Kitchee since joining Kitchee academy in 2007.
+Ha had started playing for reserves matches of Kitchee since joining Kitchee academy in 2007.
 He left Kitchee academy to Shatin when he was 16, but he had no debut in the club.
 Ha entered Fourway Athletics a year later but did not have much success.

 He joined HKFC before the 2010–11 season of Hong Kong First Division League.
-He made his first division debut on the opening match of Hong Kong FC drew NT Realty Wofoo Tai Po on 4 September 2010.
+On 4 September 2010, He made his first division debut in the opening match of HKFC which drew Tai Po 1–1.
 In the League Cup game on 8 January 2011, he scored his first goal in formal match on the 19th-minute and Hong Kong FC defeated NT Realty Wofoo Tai Po by 2–1 lastly.

-In January 2011, Kitchee signed James Ha with a 1.5-year-long contract after dealing with Hong Kong FC, but James Ha would continue to play in Hong Kong FC until the end of 2010–11 season.
+In January 2011, Kitchee signed Ha with a 1.5-year-long contract after dealing with Hong Kong FC, but Ha would continue to play in Hong Kong FC until the end of the 2010–11 season.